OpenAgentsInc/onyx/docs/o1/dvm_and_mcp.md

 Combined, they could yield a system where users discover specialized AI services (via NIP-89’s recommendation logic), integrate them into their LLM workflows (through MCP’s structured protocol and capabilities), and delegate complex tasks to a decentralized marketplace (NIP-90) for processing.
 User trust, consent, and iterative negotiation remain central, ensuring a user-driven experience that respects privacy and maintains flexibility.

 In essence, NIP-89/NIP-90 and MCP can be seen as pieces of a larger puzzle: NIP-89 provides a decentralized address book of capabilities, NIP-90 provides a computation marketplace, and MCP provides a standardized interface and negotiation layer for integrating these capabilities directly into LLM-driven user interfaces and applications.

+**Addendum: Other Possible Relationship Combinations**

+Beyond the workflow where NIP-89 discovery leads to an MCP server that internally leverages NIP-90’s marketplace logic, a variety of other relationships and configurations are possible depending on the user’s preferences, the trust model, and the complexity of tasks:

+1. **Direct Discovery Without Marketplace Integration**:
+   A user may discover an MCP server via NIP-89 and decide to trust that particular server to perform the requested service directly, without involving NIP-90’s marketplace.
+In this scenario, the MCP server itself could be self-contained: it provides the requested computation or tool invocation in-house.
+The NIP-89 event merely serves as a decentralized “directory” pointing to a trusted MCP service provider that does not outsource jobs to external vendors.

+2. **Marketplace-First, MCP-Second**:
+   Instead of discovering an MCP server first, the user might directly post a NIP-90 job request into the Nostr network.
+Once they receive a satisfactory response from a service provider through NIP-90’s open marketplace, they can then initiate an MCP session with that newly identified provider.
+In this flow, NIP-90 acts as the starting point to find capable services, and MCP is introduced only after a suitable provider has proven itself in the open marketplace.

+3. **Hybrid: Selective Use of the Marketplace**:
+   A single MCP server may offer some capabilities directly (for which the user trusts it outright) and other, more specialized capabilities via the NIP-90 marketplace.
+For example, the server might handle general text summarization in-house, but for complex tasks like specialized transcription or image-to-text conversion, it offloads those requests to NIP-90.
+Thus, when the user triggers certain tools via MCP, the server either responds immediately (internal capability) or posts a NIP-90 job request and returns results later (external marketplace capability).

+4. **Layered Trust and Tiered Services**:
+   Users might use NIP-89 recommendations to discover multiple MCP servers.
+They might fully trust Server A to handle confidential tasks directly (no NIP-90 involvement), while using Server B only as an intermediary that sources answers from the NIP-90 marketplace (because Server B’s own capabilities aren’t fully trusted, but it’s a good aggregator).
+Over time, the user’s trust in different servers can evolve: if Server B consistently provides good results from the marketplace, the user might start trusting it with direct tasks as well.

+5. **Fallback Approaches**:
+   An MCP server discovered via NIP-89 might attempt to fulfill a request using its own capabilities first, and if it fails or the user is not satisfied, it could then resort to NIP-90 to find a more specialized solution.
+Here, NIP-89 and MCP provide a baseline channel, while NIP-90 acts as a fallback mechanism.
+This ensures users always have at least one known pathway to get results, with the marketplace acting as a safety net.

+6. **Experimental Services and Niche Capabilities**:
+   Some MCP servers might advertise cutting-edge or niche functionalities that are expensive or difficult to produce in-house.
+They can transparently inform the user (via their NIP-89 `kind:31990` metadata and through the MCP negotiation) that certain advanced tools will be sourced from third-party NIP-90 vendors.
+This model allows a single MCP server to appear as a one-stop solution while actually federating out specialized tasks to the broader ecosystem.

+---

+In all these combinations, NIP-89 acts as a decentralized discovery layer and a trust signal, while MCP enforces structured integration, user consent, and safe execution of tasks.
+NIP-90 provides a flexible, marketplace-like layer of computation when the MCP server cannot or chooses not to perform certain tasks internally.
+Depending on user preferences, trust levels, and the nature of the requested tasks, different integration strategies can be employed, ranging from direct one-to-one service usage to sophisticated multi-tiered orchestration involving both local capabilities and global marketplaces.